-This article sets forth procedures which shall be followed in cases of suspected academic dishonesty.
+This article sets forth procedures which shall be followed in cases of suspected academic dishonesty as defined in the Definitions Section of this Policy.
 These procedures are not exclusive; various University departments and programs may have additional policies and procedures on academic dishonesty.
 Academic dishonesty is defined in Definitions Section of this Policy on Academic Dishonesty, as published in the student handbook, The Pathfinder.